David Smith

 1963

-David Smith is considered among America’s greatest 20th-century sculptors, and his work after World War II is associated with American Abstract Expressionism, of which he was the leading exponent in sculpture.
-This work, of metallic enamel sprayed onto paper over stencils, is strongly related to Smith’s late sculpture, an example of which can be seen in the Nasher Sculpture Garden.
+David Smith is considered among America’s greatest twentieth-century sculptors, and his work after World War II is associated with American Abstract Expressionism, of which he was the leading exponent in sculpture.
+This work, in metallic enamel sprayed onto paper over stencils, is strongly related to Smith’s late sculpture, an example of which can be seen in the Nasher Sculpture Garden.

 Artist | David Smith |